cse-labs/res-edge-labs/README.md

 > These labs are work in progress and may not be fully documented

-- [Deploy ResEdge Data Service](./labs/beta-labs/deploy-res-edge/README.md#deploy-res-edge-to-codespaces): Deploy Resilient Edge data service to Codespaces
+- [Deploy ResEdge Data Service](./labs/beta-labs/res-edge-labs/deploy-res-edge/README.md#inner-loop-with-res-edge): Deploy Resilient Edge data service to Codespaces
-- [Ring Deployment](./labs/beta-labs/kustomize/README.md#ring-deployment): Ring deployment using Res Edge and Kustomize
+- [Ring Deployment](./labs/beta-labs/res-edge-labs/kustomize/README.md#ring-deployment): Ring deployment using ResEdge and Kustomize

 ## Support